 To recognize that not voting can aid the CalChamber’s opposition to a bill, the vote record includes the number of times legislators did not vote “aye” on a CalChamber-opposed bill in the total for the column listing actions “in accord with” the CalChamber’s position, if the legislator was not absent for the day.

 • SB 100 (de León; D-Los Angeles) Increased Energy Costs.
-Increases the cost of energy by creating an ambiguous zero-carbon energy by 2045 planning goal and requirements for regulatory agencies in the state.
-Passed Senate, May 31, 25-13.
-Hearing postponed by Assembly Utilities and Energy Committee, Sept.
-11. CalChamber Opposed.
+Increases the cost of energy and threatens the reliability of the grid by mandating an ambiguous zero-carbon energy by 2045 planning goal and requirements for regulatory agencies in the state.
+Passed Assembly, August 28, 44-33.
+Senate concurred in Assembly amendments, August 29, 25-13.
+Signed—Chapter 312.
+CalChamber Opposed.

 Health Care Costs